This post was originally published on February 8, 2018. It has since been updated.

 As a rule of thumb, Leslie offers the following insight to keep in mind:

 - If you’re trying to get your page to rank for a long-tail keyword, it’s not a pillar page.

 - If your page offers an in-depth explanation of a narrow topic, it’s not a pillar page.

 - If your page discusses many aspects of a broad topic, it’s probably a pillar page.

 Evaluate your buyer personas.

 Do some research to determine your business’s specific buyer personas.
 This is a very important step in the process; don’t overlook it.
 Think about your customers’ biggest challenges or pain points.
 What information do they often look for on your website to find solutions to their problems?
-Getting to the heart of these problems and offering educational information on your website will help you create a highly effective pillar page.
+Getting to the heart of these problems and offering relevant, educational information on your site will help you create a highly effective pillar page.